pnp/blog/content/post/office-add-ins-community-call-april-14-2021.md

 indicates if it should run or not run.**\
 We suggest switching to manual recalc mode, instead of using an argument to the function.
 Our goal is for Excel custom functions to run using the same paradigm as built-in functions.
-We don\'t have a design pattern where we pause recalc based on an argument to a function.
-It\'s clearer for users if you ask them to change to manual recalc, that you could implement in the task pane UI.
+We don't have a design pattern where we pause recalc based on an argument to a function.
+It's clearer for users if you ask them to change to manual recalc, that you could implement in the task pane UI.
 Then when completed, you can switch back to automatic recalculation and the custom functions will run.\